The Ifsca Banking Handbook General Directions- V 2.0 (Gen) | 07/06/2022

 The senior management of an IBU must ensure that the approved frameworks /plans is effectively implemented and maintained throughout the IBU ’s operations.

-The Banking company shall ensure that persons appointed to the governing body, senior management and as the CEO of an IBU should have an appropriate mix of knowledge, skills and expertise to ensure effective management of the IBU commensurate with the nature, scale and complexity of its business.
+The Banking company shall ensure that persons appointed to the governing body, senior management and as the CEO /Head -IBU should have an appropriate mix of knowledge, skills and expertise to ensure effective management of the IBU commensurate with the nature, scale and complexity of its business.
 The composition of the governing body of an IBU must reflect a sufficiently broad range of experience in line with the types of operations proposed to be carried out by the IBU.

 (a) The Banking company or the IBU (as applicable) must ensure that a periodic review (at least annually) of its approved frameworks/plans is undertaken to ensure that the frameworks remain effective, the functions within the frameworks remain independent and necessary corrective action is taken to correct any deviations observed.